 volleyball practice plan blocking You want your players to learn techniques for blocking early on in their career to avoid creating bad blocking habits.
 Especially when players are young, blocking isn't taken very seriously because of the many unsuccessful block attempts.

-For example, most 12 and 13 year old kids can't get their hands but a few inches above the net when they block.
+Most 12 and 13 year old kids only get their hands but a few inches above the net when they block.
 So from early on, poor blocking habits such as not penetrating the net, not blocking the crossing space, and reaching high instead of taking away area are created.
 You can avoid these poor habits by first learning good hand positioning and having players block balls successfully on a lower net or while standing on a platform at the net.

 5. Three person defense.